11. Code Generation¶

 composite CDL block (see Section 7.12), it would be parsed recursively

-until only elementary CDL blocks are present in the JSON file.
+until only elementary CDL blocks are present in the CXF file.

-Various examples of CDL converted to JSON can be found at
+Various examples of CDL converted to CXF can be found at

 https://github.com/lbl-srg/modelica-json/tree/master/test/FromModelica.